terraform-aviatrix-modules/terraform-aviatrix-poc/README.md

 ### How to use this

-1. Create a new Terraform workspace and call this module
+1. Add this module to your Terraform workspace.
    ```hcl
    module "poc" {
      source  = "terraform-aviatrix-modules/poc/aviatrix"